-This is another one from Paul.
+Then one below is another one from Paul.
 It has the crookneck shape, it’s green and looks old enough, but otherwise can’t be identified as a military issue flashlight.
 But then again, it may be.
-Given the all-metal construction, I would pre-date it to the TL-122-B and C. The lense cap is identical to the TL-122-A. The switch is of yet a different design.
+Given the all-metal construction, I would have pre-dated it to the TL-122-B and C. The lense cap is identical to the TL-122-A. The switch is of yet a different design.
 The clip is different in that it doesn’t have a simple round hole, but a shaped hole to easily hang it on a nail (I guess).
 Finally, there’s the manufacturer’s monogram on the battery cap.
-I am not entirely sure what letters it’s made up of, but my guess is B S (no shit), so would that make that a ‘Bright Star’as well?
+I am not entirely sure what letters it’s made up of.
+It looks like B S, so would that make that a ‘Bright Star’as well?
 Seems logical, but why is the logo on this one different from the other one?
-I’m afraid your guess is as good as mine (unless your grandma worked at the Bright Star plant).

 Post war types

 As mentioned before, the crookneck-type flashlight continued to be manufactured after the war and is still in use today with the armed forces worldwide.
 Manufacturing was not limited to the U.S.A. and similar Chinese commercial varieties are very common.
 Suffice to say here that if it’s not marked TL-122-something, you don’t want it for your WWII collection.

 In June 2017, Tony Fitzgibbon sent me this picture of two TL-122 style torches I hadn’t seen before.